tum-gis/citymodel-compare/README.md

 ## How to cite it

-This tool is part of the following publication:
+This tool is part of the following publications:

 **Nguyen, Son H.; Kolbe, Thomas H.**: _Identification and Interpretation of Change Patterns in Semantic 3D City Models_.
 Proceedings of the 18th International 3D GeoInfo Conference 2023, Springer Verlag, 2023.
 TBA.